b04104028/FCL_ARUnity_wholeproject/README.md

 ## Data Format
-Sample data can be found in this repository under folder `PersistantFilePath`
+Sample data can be found in this repository under folder `PersistantFilePath`.
+To customize data to visualize, prepare new data in the following format, and follow step9 of previous section [case1](#case1:-Directly-run-on-device-without-modification).

 ### Energy Demand
 {